GithubForsanjeev/GuviAutomaticTicketClassification/README.md

-That's a great idea!
-A README.md needs to be concise, easy to scan, and provide immediate value, especially for technical audiences.
-It's the front page of your project.

-Here is the professional, structured content for your project's README.md, designed to be easily readable on platforms like GitHub.

 🤖 Automated Customer Ticket Triage and LLM Response Generator This project implements an end-to-end customer support automation pipeline.
 It uses a Many-to-One Recurrent Neural Network (RNN) for automatic ticket classification and integrates the Google Gemini API to generate instant, empathetic customer acknowledgement replies.